hugecadd/PiViewer/README.md

 ### Preview
 ![Demo](https://github.com/klmh001/PiViewer/raw/master/Demo.png)

-### Publication
+### Publication (placeholder)
-- PLACEHOLDER: For detailed information, please refer to the paper:
+- For detailed information, please refer to the paper:
 PiViewer: an open-source tool for automated detection and display of pi-pi interactions (submitting)
 - Please cite the paper if you find this tool useful.